-- Recognized by The Legal 500 United States in 2014 for Private Equity Buyouts and Capital Markets: equity offerings - advice to issuers and managers.
+- Recognized by The Legal 500 United States in 2017 and 2014 for Private Equity Buyouts and in 2014 for Capital markets: equity offerings – advice to issuers and managers

 Professional Activities and Community Involvement

-- 1st Century Bancshares, Inc. in its pending acquisition by Midland Financial Co.
+- 1st Century Bancshares, Inc. in its acquisition by Midland Financial Co.

 - FilmYard Holdings, parent company of MIRAMAX, in MIRAMAX’s acquisition by beIN MEDIA GROUP

 - Tinicum Capital Partners II, L.P. in its sale of Enesco, LLC to Balmoral Funds